dkeparute/3-Mergaite/README.md

 # Homework "Mergaite"
 ## About

+This is one of the projects that we are making during the Javascript trainings.
-This project is for educational porpuses only.
-Pull request are welcome, but priority for my real-life students!
-Thank you for your cooperation!
+ This project performed for educational porpuses only.

 Site published at https://dkeparute.github.io/3-Mergaite/